 The information naturally includes financial information, trade secrets, secret recipes, unique inventions, competitive strategies, new products in development, unique and proprietary ways of doing things, and the like.
 To avoid any misunderstanding, and to fully protect its rights, a cautious employer is advised to specifically list in the NDA any unique items or processes involved in its business that might not naturally be considered confidential.

 While NDAs and NSAs are routinely enforced by the courts, the same is not true of non-competes.
 On the rationale that everyone is entitled to work, non-compete agreements are often heavily regulated by the state where the employer is doing business.
-So called right to work states make non-competes unenforceable as a matter of public policy; other states limit their scope and duration; and other still others put the burden on the employer to justify any limitations as reasonable.
+So-called right-to-work states make non-competes unenforceable as a matter of public policy; other states limit their scope and duration; and others put the burden on the employer to justify any limitations as reasonable.

 Employers are wise to consult with an experienced employment attorney on the nuances of the particular laws of each state where it has employees.